zimeon/ocfl-py/README_object.md

 ## 1. Test object inventory creation with output to stdout.

 ### 1.1 Inventory for new object with just v1

+Without an `--objdir` argument the script just writes out the inventory for the object that would have been created.

 ```
 > python ocfl-object.py --create --id http://example.org/obj1 --src fixtures/content/cf1/v1